szabgab/rust.code-maven.com/pages/diverging-functions.md

 }
 ```

-However there are function that never return.
+However, there are function that never return.
 For example because they call the [panic!](https://doc.rust-lang.org/std/macro.panic.html) macro
 or the [std::process::exit](https://doc.rust-lang.org/std/process/fn.exit.html) function.

 For these the recommendation is to add an exclamation mark `!` as the designated return type.